How To Reduce Pedestrian Accidents: 6 Precautions To Take

 A lawyer will also be able to help injured pedestrians to recover No-Fault benefits to pay for medical bills and lost income if their injuries have disabled them from working.

-Drivers can take the following precautions for how to reduce pedestrian accidents
+Drivers can take the following precautions to reduce pedestrian accidents in Michigan

-If drivers take the following precautions for how to reduce pedestrian accidents, there will be fewer pedestrian fatalities and injuries: (1) no speeding; (2) drive at a speed that is appropriate for the conditions and allow the driver to stop safely when necessary; (3) no texting while driving; (4) no distracted driving; (5) no driving while intoxicated; and (6) obey all traffic signs/signals.
+If Michigan drivers take the following precautions to help reduce pedestrian accidents, there will be fewer pedestrian fatalities and injuries: (1) no speeding; (2) drive at a speed that is appropriate for the conditions and allow the driver to stop safely when necessary; (3) no texting while driving; (4) no distracted driving; (5) no driving while intoxicated; and (6) obey all traffic signs/signals.

-Other precautions that drivers should take to reduce pedestrian accidents include:
+Other precautions that drivers should take to help reduce pedestrian accidents in Michigan include:

 - Be extra careful at crosswalks